 FACTBOX-Swedish Prime Minister Palme, the man and the murder

-* On the night of 28th February 1986, Palme was shot once in the back at close range as he walked with his wife Lisbeth along a busy street in central Stockholm. * The single bullet severed Palme's spinal cord, killing him instantly.
-He was 59 years old.
+* On the night of 28th February 1986, Palme was shot in the back at close range as he walked with his wife Lisbeth along a busy street in central Stockholm.
+The single bullet severed Palme's spinal cord, killing him instantly.
+He was 59.
 A second bullet grazed Lisbeth.

 * Several witnesses glimpsed an assailant clad in a dark jacket or coat, who fled the scene into a dark alley and up a flight of steps to a road above. * The murder weapon, believed to a Smith & Wesson .357 magnum revolver or similar weapon, was not recovered.